 A member of the firm's Real Estate, Product Liability, and Construction practice groups, Brian’s primary focus is on complex construction litigation.
-He also has experience in:
+He heads not only the firm's own Construction Practice Group but also leads national defense organization The Gavel's Construction Liability Group.
+Through over 20 years of practice, he also has experience in:

 * Personal injury